The Keltiad: The Tales of Arthur

 This trilogy is told in the first person.
 "The greatest bard of all time," Taliesin Glyndour, narrates.

 The Hawk's Gray Feather

-In The Hawk’s Gray Feather Taliesin recounts his youth on the planet Gwynedd, and the beginnings of his lifelong friendship with Arthur of Arvon, destined to be the greatest king in both Keltic (and later Earth) history (at least until his descendant Aeron comes along 1500 years later).
-At this time, right around the present-day in Earthtime, the throne of Keltia has been usurped by the evil wizard known as the Marbh-draoi, and all Kelts suffer under his rule.
-All hope is not lost, however, as the rebellion known as the Counterinsurgency fights to put the true monarch back on the Throne of Scone.
+In The Hawk’s Gray Feather Taliesin recounts his youth on the planet Gwynedd, and the beginnings of his lifelong friendship with Arthur of Arvon, destined to be the greatest king in both Keltic (and later Earth) history.
+At this time, approximately present-day in Earthtime, the throne of Keltia has been usurped by the evil wizard known as the Marbh-draoi.
+As the Kelts suffer under his rule, the rebellious Counterinsurgency fights to put the true monarch back on the Throne of Scone.